MichaelCade/90DaysOfDevOps/Days/day58.md

 }
 ```

-You will find this file in the IAC folder under hello-world, but out of the box this is not going to simply work there are some commans we need to run in order to use our terraform code.
+You will find this file in the IAC folder under hello-world, but out of the box, this is not going to simply work there are some commands we need to run to use our terraform code.

 In your terminal navigate to your folder where the main.tf has been created, this could be from this repository or you could create a new one using the code above.

 When in that folder we are going to run `terraform init`

 We need to perform this on any directory where we have or before we run any terraform code.
-Initialising a configuration directory downloads and installs the providers defined in the configuration, in this case we have no providers but in the example above this would download the aws provider for this configuration.
+Initialising a configuration directory downloads and installs the providers defined in the configuration, in this case, we have no providers but in the example above this would download the AWS provider for this configuration.

 ![](Images/Day58_IAC1.png)